Dudley Observatory: Museum of Innovation and Science (2015–2019)

 Recently, the observatory has evolved from a research facility to an educational foundation.
 In 2015 in moved to the Museum of Innovation and Science in Schenectady.
 In 2018, ground was broken for an observatory located on the grounds of the museum which would have marked the first time Dudley would serve as a working observatory in almost 40 years.

 Roger Bacon Hall, Siena University, Loudonville (2019–present)

-In 2019, the Dudley Observatory moved to the grounds of Siena University in Loudonville, N.Y.
+In 2019, the Dudley Observatory moved to the grounds of Siena University in Loudonville, New York.
 At the same time, the archival collection was donated to the New York State Archives, which had the resources to catalog and preserve the Observatory's documents.
 A collection of scientific hardware, including a Brashear refracting telescope and equatorial mount, were donated to the New York State Museum in Albany.
 The Dudley Observatory maintains a collection of rare books including first editions by Galileo and Copernicus.